 3. Tailgating or just following a truck too closely: Tailgating a truck not only makes you invisible to the truck driver, but tailgating any vehicle reduces your own vison and your ability to brake safely if you need to.

 4. Underestimating the speed or size of a commercial truck: Large trucks often trick the eye because they are actually moving faster than it appears.
-Many truck crashes happen at intersections when the other driver does not grasp how close a truck really is or how fast it’s moving.
+According to our truck accident attorneys, many truck crashes happen at intersections when the other driver does not grasp how close a truck really is or how fast it’s moving.

 ARE LARGE TRUCKS PRONE TO ROLLING OVER?